strangenative/strangenative.github.io/_projects/2011_motiv.md

 </div>
 <small class="media_description"><small>MOTIV</small> expression test, 2013</small>

-As I entered my second year in grad school I was studying the neurological connections between music and emotion.
+As I entered my second year of grad school ing the School of Visual Arts [MFA in Interaction Design](https://interactiondesign.sva.edu).
+I was studying the neurological connections between music and emotion.
 Why does music make us feel anything at all?
 Turns out, our emotions are hard-wired to our body.
 Expression in music is directly connected to our intuitive understanding of the human body behind the sound.

 Musicians love digital tools because they inspire new ways of creating, but they struggle with them too, having to tweak, abuse, and outright hack them into producing more emotionally resonant outputs. <small>MOTIV</small> aimed to recouple digital music-making tools to movement to unlock musical expression for all.